 - Think about how you are going to get home or back to your lodging before you go out for the night.
 If you are out with friends or a group, have a place to meet in case you get separated in the crowds.
 Note that cell phones may not work or be very slow around midnight as so many people will be trying to use them at the same time.

 - Special late night bus (check Lothian Buses schedules)and tram services will be running in Edinburgh on New Year’s Eve and New Year’s Day.
-If you live or are staying in Edinburgh or nearby, Lothian Buses and Edinburgh Trams services provide special free late night transportation after midnight on New Year’s Eve/New Year’s Day.
+If you live or are staying in Edinburgh, Edinburgh Trams services provide special free late night transportation after midnight on New Year’s Eve/New Year’s Day.
 Special holiday CityLink services (tickets needed) can take you to other towns and cities throughout Scotland.
 Check the schedules online.

 - Be sure to set an alarm if you plan to head to Loony Dook!
 Many people intend to go the day before and then get up too late to go.
 Also plan how you are going to get there and back in advance.
 See this Loony Dook guide.

 - Loony Dookers should also make sure they get their costume together in advance (whether you bring it with you or buy it in Edinburgh).
 Also don’t forget to bring proper footwear that you are OK getting wet (Laurence went barefoot one year and would never do that again!).
 A towel and change of warm clothing are also highly recommended.